ztrpevski/frontend-exercise/README-en.md

 * You write well structured code (use common practices / coding patterns)
 * It ok if you do not finish the project.
 Our goal is to get an insight of your skills.
 Though it helps if (part of) the code works ;)
 * It's a plus if you use Typescript of ES6
+* It's a plus if you do TDD or BDD